huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 ```

 You might ask why we have an `_active:boolean` defined but not one for `_name`.
 Well in Typescript we can create public
-and private class variables in the contrustor which is what we did with `_name`.
+and private class variables in the constructor which is what we did with `_name`.
 You also might notice we have export
 in front of class, this is so other component or classes can use this Task class.

 Now lets update the Tasks component.